 The Navigation/GUI Prototype will demonstrate how you have structured your game and show the majority of your interface design.
-The game components DO NOT have to function for this prototype as dummy data and/or game components can be used to show the overall look-and-feel if the game.
+The game components DO NOT have to function for this prototype as dummy data and/or game components can be used to show the overall look-and-feel of the game.
 The prototype should include a clearly defined internal structure on the time line (as demonstrated in labs), clearly show the main screen elements of the game, and an example of each major screen of the game.
 [NOTE: the individual screen elements are only there to show their position on the screen and DO NOT have to function at this stage.
-All that is required is acomplete screen layout with appropriate design suited to the game you are developing.]
+All that is required is a complete screen layout with appropriate design suited to the game you are developing.]

-The final part of this assessment is the submission of a fully functional game, developed according to the game specification documents submitted in Week 3.
-There are 5 common components that must also be successfully integrated into the final game.
-These will also be covered in the weekly lab tasks conducted throughout the semester.
-These are the basic functions or features required to make the game have at least an elementary level of interaction.
+The final part of this assessment is the submission of a functional game, developed according to the game specification documents submitted in Week 3.
+Each scenario includes 5 common components for must also be successfully integrated into the final game.
+These will also be covered in the weekly lab tasks conducted throughout the semester and will be assessed separately but are an integral part of your final mark.
+These components cover the basic functions or features required to make the game have at least an elementary level of interaction.
 Additionally, you must successfully integrate the 3 project enhancements as described underthe individual game scenarios.
 These enhancements cover a range of graphic, animation, audio and programming options to allow students to target their strengths and apply them accordingly.

-Assessment 10
+Assessment 8

-Weekly tasks will be available to download from MUSO.
+Weekly tasks will be available to download from MOODLE.
 It is expected that students will download the materials relevant to each week's activity.
-Working through each activity will give students an understanding of various techniques and their suggested application, however it will be up the each individual student to determine how to best implement these techniques to best suit their needs.
+Working through each activity will give students an understanding of various techniques and their suggested application, however, it will be up the each individual student to determine how to best implement these techniques to best suit their needs.